Donald Trump Invites Vladimir Putin To White House Hours After Report Trump Knew Putin Ordered Election Attack

 “I don’t know what happened in that meeting.
 I think as time goes by and the President has already mentioned some of the things that happened in that meeting, I think we will learn more,” Coats said in the interview.
 “If he had asked me how that should be conducted I would have suggested a different way, but that’s not my role, that’s not my job.
 So it is what it is.”

-Coats was also notified on stage by interviewer Andrea Mitchell that Trump had invited Putin to visit the White House, to which Coats reacted with disbelief, as seen in the video below from ABC News.
+Coats was also notified, on-stage by interviewer Andrea Mitchell, that Trump had invited Putin to visit the White House, to which Coats reacted with disbelief, as seen in the video below from ABC News.

 Director of National Intelligence Dan Coats informed on stage at Aspen Security Forum that the Trump administration has invited Vladimir Putin to the White House.